 5. Confidence + Uncertainty Bands

-Your users won't trust what they can't verify.
-I've designed explainability surfaces for fintech analysts and program managers across $2B+ in decision value.
-Let's compare notes under NDA.
+A person won't bet on what they can't check.
+I've built the explanation surface for fintech analysts and program managers across $2B+ in decision value.
+Bring yours and we'll compare notes under NDA.

-- Choose explanation type based on domain — feature importance, counterfactual, or comparative.
+- Pick the explanation type from the domain — feature importance, counterfactual, or comparative.

-- Compute explanations: Tree models = built-in importance; neural networks = LIME/SHAP; rule-based = trace rules.
+- Compute it: tree models give you importance for free; neural networks need LIME/SHAP; rule-based systems trace the rules.

-- Translate to plain language: "Feature X has importance 0.34" → "Job title was the strongest signal (34% of the decision)."
+- Say it in plain words: "Feature X has importance 0.34" becomes "Job title was the strongest signal — 34% of the decision."

 Trade-offs: Accuracy vs. Understandability